WWE ‘Raw’ Preview: Ronda Rousey To Make Her In-Ring ‘Raw’ Debut, Reigns To Address Lesnar Fallout, And More

-WWE Raw comes to us live Monday night from the Jacksonville Veterans Memorial Arena in Jacksonville, Florida.
+WWE Monday Night Raw comes to us live from the Jacksonville Veterans Memorial Arena in Jacksonville, Florida.
 WWE.com reports that Ronda Rousey is set to make her in-ring Raw debut in singles competition, and Roman Reigns will likely address the fallout from last Monday night involving Brock Lesnar and Paul Heyman.
 In addition, one other match is booked, and the WWE has strongly hinted that Seth Rollins will seek retribution against Dolph Ziggler and Drew McIntyre.
 SummerSlam is just two weeks away, so it is likely that Raw may lead to further matches being added to the WWE’s second biggest pay-per-view of the year.

 Bobby Roode vs. Mojo Rawley

 In what has come to a surprise for many fans, the WWE has been featuring Mojo Rawley consistently on Raw.
 Rawley and Bobby Roode recently got into a backstage brawl, so the two are booked to settle their differences on Monday night.
 Many fans feel that “The Glorious” one hasn’t received the push that he deserves since joining the Raw roster, though a feud with Mojo may not be the program that fans have been desiring for Bobby.
-Regardless, the two will square off on Raw, and it wouldn’t be surprising if this led to a rematch at SummerSlam.
+Regardless, the two will square off on Raw, and it wouldn’t be surprising if this leads to a rematch at SummerSlam.

 “The Kingslayer” Seeks Retribution